method-inc/wfhomies/process.md

 7. Initialized npm
 8. Installed packages npm i body-parser express request-promise-native string-tokenizer url-regex
 9. Created our server.js
-10. Created supporting submodules (slashCommand, handleStatus, commandParser)
-11. Created our express server
+10. Created our express server
-12. Created start script, ran it, express server works
+11. Created start script, ran it, express server works
-13. Deployed to heroku, monitored in local cli using `heroku logs --tail --app wfhomies`
+12. Deployed to heroku, monitored in local cli using `heroku logs --tail --app wfhomies`
-14. Our express server is correctly logging requests from our slash command!
+13. Our express server is correctly logging requests from our slash command!
-15. Return a response to the client (slack) with res.send()
+14. Return a response to the client (slack) with res.send()
-16. Added eslint to enforce code quality in the editor
+15. Added eslint to enforce code quality in the editor
-17. Removed extra files, lets modularize as we go
+16. Removed extra files, lets modularize as we go
-18. Converted to Typescript!
+17. Converted to Typescript!
 Use `npm run build:watch` to continually build as you go.
 Final build output is now in the `dist/` directory.
-19. Changed eslint to typescript-eslint.
+18. Changed eslint to typescript-eslint.
 Changed eslint options to reflect that.

 TODO

-20. ◻️ Pick a database to host data
+1. ◻️ Pick a database to host data
-21. ◻️ Post to the database
+2. ◻️ Post to the database
-22. ◻️ Pull from the database
+3. ◻️ Pull from the database
-23. ◻️ Show that data in slackbot
+5. ◻️ Show that data in slackbot
-24. ◻️ Make it pretty
+6. ◻️ Make it pretty
-25. ◻️ Get the Web view working via github pages (placeholder html something something)
+7. ◻️ Get the Web view working via github pages (placeholder html something something)
-26. ◻️ Build web view to show today's data
+8. ◻️ Build web view to show today's data
-27. ◻️ Scroll through prev days data
+9. ◻️ Scroll through prev days data
-28. ◻️

 STRETCH
 1. View reports on old data